garden-io/garden/docs/reference/providers/kubernetes.md

 References to `docker-registry` secrets to use for authenticating with remote registries when pulling images.
-This is necessary if you reference private images in your module configuration, and is required when configuring a remote Kubernetes environment.
+This is necessary if you reference private images in your module configuration, and is required when configuring a remote Kubernetes environment with buildMode=local.

 | Type | Required |
 | ---- | -------- |